 Breakeven Inflation Rate

-The tradeoff comes down to how much inflation there will be in the future.
+The tradeoff between TIPS and non-TIPS bonds comes down to how much inflation there will be in the future.
 No one knows.
 The market participants come out with an estimate.
 That’s the breakeven inflation rate, which is the difference between the yield on TIPS and the yield on nominal Treasury bonds of the same maturity.
 You’re better off with TIPS if inflation in the future comes out above this breakeven inflation rate.
 You’re better off with regular Treasuries if inflation in the future comes out below this breakeven inflation rate.

 Future Inflation | Better Off With |